Bernard Sévigny

-Bernard Sévigny (born December 18, 1961) is a Canadian politician, who was mayor of Sherbrooke, Quebec from 2009 to 2017.
+Bernard Sévigny (born 18 December 1961) is a Canadian politician, who was mayor of Sherbrooke, Quebec from 2009 to 2017.
+He is the current Parti Québécois nominee in Richmond in the 2026 Quebec general election.

 Education

 Sévigny has a Bachelor of Arts in Political Science and French from the University of Alberta.
 He has a certificate in information and journalism from the Université de Montréal.
 He also holds a Bachelor's degree in Economics, as well as a Master's degree in the management and development of co-operatives, and a doctor of business administration from the Université de Sherbrooke.

 Career

-Sévigny was a journalist at TVA from 1989 to 1999.
+Sévigny was a journalist for TVA from 1989 to 1999.
 He was a professor in the faculty of administration at the Université de Sherbrooke from 2007 to 2009.

 Political career

 Sévigny was elected as a city councillor to Sherbrooke City Council in the 2001 Sherbrooke municipal election.
 He was re-elected in the 2005 municipal election and served until the 2009 municipal election.

 He was elected mayor of Sherbrooke on November 12, 2009, following the 2009 municipal election.
 Sévigny won by just 122 votes over challenger Hélène Gravel on election day.
 Gravel requested a recount, but was denied by a court ruling.

+In May 2026, he announced his candidacy for the Parti Québécois in the 2026 Quebec general election.